South Ossetia profile - Overview

 - From the section Europe

-Mountainous South Ossetia, which is officially part of Georgia, is separated from North Ossetia in Russia by the border between the two countries running high in the Caucasus Mountains.
-Much of the region lies more than 1000 metres above sea level.
+South Ossetia, officially part of Georgia, is separated from Russia's North Ossetia region by a border running high in the Caucasus Mountains.
+Much of the region lies more than 1,000 metres above sea level.

 The Ossetians are believed to be descended from tribes which migrated into the area from Asia many hundreds of years ago and settled in what is now North Ossetia.